-You can also build the images from the provided Dockerfiles.
-For that, from the docker/ directory, run:
+By default, the images will be downloaded from the Docker Hub.
+But you also can build the images from the provided Dockerfiles.
+For that, from the docker/directory, run:

 '''

-$ docker pull debian:stable

-$ docker pull debian:buster
+$ docker pull debian:12

-$ for img in base client agent db web ; do
+$ for img in base client agent web web-doku web-uwsgi ; do

 docker build -t "ivre/$img" "$img"

 done

 '''